WhirlingBits/wb-docs/wb-idf-core_versioned_docs/version-0.1/wb_idf_i2c_init.md

 - ESP_OK on success
 - ESP_ERR_INVALID_ARG if the handle is invalid

-ESP_OK on success

-ESP_ERR_INVALID_ARG if the handle is invalid

 This function deletes an I2C master bus handle and releases any resources associated with it.

-Handle to the I2C master bus to delete

-- ESP_OK on success
-- ESP_ERR_INVALID_ARG if the handle is invalid

-ESP_OK on success

-ESP_ERR_INVALID_ARG if the handle is invalid

 ---